 Data subject requests.
 Handling deletion requests through GA's tools is cumbersome and incomplete.

-When you add up these costs, "free" analytics often isn't free at all.
-A transparent, paid solution like OpenPanel or a self-hosted setup frequently works out cheaper while being more compliant.
+Add these up, and "free" analytics often isn't free at all.
+A transparent, paid tool like OpenPanel or a self-hosted setup often works out cheaper while being more compliant.

-While GDPR, CCPA, HIPAA, and PECR are the big ones, there are others depending on your audience.
+GDPR, CCPA, HIPAA, and PECR are the big ones, but there are others depending on your audience.

 LGPD (Brazil): Similar to GDPR, with requirements for consent, data minimization, and user rights.

-PIPEDA (Canada): Requires consent for collection and use of personal information, with some exceptions.
+PIPEDA (Canada): Requires consent for collecting and using personal information, with some exceptions.

 US State Laws: Over 20 US states now have comprehensive privacy laws, including Virginia, Colorado, Connecticut, and more.
 Most follow patterns similar to CCPA.

-The good news is that if you're compliant with GDPR and CCPA, you're probably in good shape for most of these.
-And if you're using cookieless, self-hosted analytics, you're ahead of the game for all of them.
+The good news: if you're compliant with GDPR and CCPA, you're probably in good shape for most of these.
+And if you use cookieless, self-hosted analytics, you're ahead on all of them.

 Ready to simplify your analytics compliance?
 You have two paths with OpenPanel.

-OpenPanel Cloud is the fastest way to get started.
+OpenPanel Cloud is the fastest way to start.
 We handle the infrastructure, and your data is processed in compliance with GDPR and CCPA.
-You can be up and running in minutes with just a simple script tag.
+You can be up and running in minutes with a simple script tag.

 Self-hosted OpenPanel gives you maximum control and compliance flexibility.
-It's ideal for healthcare organizations, enterprises with strict data residency requirements, or anyone who wants complete ownership of their analytics data.
+It's a good fit for healthcare organizations, enterprises with strict data residency requirements, or anyone who wants complete ownership of their analytics data.

 Get started with OpenPanel Cloud or check out our self-hosting documentation.